umdevelopera/um-woocommerce-bought-product/readme.txt

 Requires at least: 6.5
 Tested up to: 6.7.2
 Requires UM core at least: 2.6.8
-Tested UM core up to: 2.9.2
+Tested UM core up to: 2.10.1
-Stable tag: 1.2.2
+Stable tag: 1.3.0

 == Description ==

-Adds the "Bought products" field and filter based on WooCommerce orders.
+Adds more features for UM integration with the WooCommerce plugin.

 = Key Features =